ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab08.md

 * Find and fix errors in simple Python functions.
 * Reason about the quality and completeness of test cases.

+This lab may be done individually or in pairs
 ## Getting started

 * Step 1: Log on & bring up a terminal window